-(1) The Court will deny any discovery motion unless the parties have conferred concerning all disputed issues before the motion is filed.
-The mere sending of a written, electronic, or voice-mail communication does not satisfy this requirement.
-Rather, this requirement can be satisfied only through direct dialogue and discussion in a face to face meeting (whether in person or by electronic means), in a telephone conversation, or in detailed, comprehensive correspondence.
+- (1) The court will deny any discovery motion unless the parties have conferred concerning all disputed issues before the motion is filed.
+The mere sending of a written, electronic, or voicemail communication does not satisfy this requirement.
+Rather, this requirement can be satisfied only through direct dialogue and discussion in a face to face meeting (whether in person or by electronic means), in a telephone conversation, or in detailed, comprehensive correspondence. - (2) All motions to compel or limit discovery must: - (A) set forth the basis for the motion; - (B) certify that the parties complied with subsection (c)(1) or a description of the moving party's attempts to comply; and - (C) attach, as an exhibit: - (i) the full text of the discovery sought; and - (ii) the full text of the response.

-With this amendment, Skyping, for example, will count as a face to face meeting.

-- (2) All motions to compel or limit discovery must: - (A) set forth the basis for the motion; - (B) certify that the parties complied with subsection (c)(1) or a description of the moving party's attempts to comply; and - (C) attach, as an exhibit: - (i) the full text of the discovery sought; and - (ii) the full text of the response.

 (d) Original Discovery.
 Originals of responses to requests for admission or production and answers to interrogatories must be served upon the party who made the request or propounded the interrogatories, and that party must make such originals available for use by any other party at the time of any pretrial hearing or at trial.
-Likewise, the deposing party must make the original transcript of a deposition available for use by any party at the time of any pretrial hearing and at trial, or for filing with the Court if so ordered.
+Likewise, the deposing party must make the original transcript of a deposition available for use by any party at the time of any pretrial hearing and at trial, or for filing with the court if so ordered.